 On summer evenings, the Sheriff's Office Public Safety Services Division visits community parks in the contract communities, bringing along a variety of squad cars and equipment, including a restored food trailer once used by the Salvation Army.
 Sheriff staff is on hand to interact with and get to know neighborhood residents, aided with the draw of hot dogs, chips, bottled water and frozen fun pops served FREE of charge, thanks to a generous donation from the Ramsey County Sheriff's Foundation.

-Hot Dog with a Deputy 2018 events will take place from 5:00 pm - 7:00 pm on the following dates and locations:
+Hot Dog with a Deputy 2018 events took place from 5:00 pm - 7:00 pm on the following dates and locations:

 - Tuesday, June 5, 2018 at Island Lake Park in Shoreview

 - Tuesday, June 12, 2018 at Polar Lakes Park in White Bear Township

 - Tuesday, June 19, 2018 at Berwood Park in Vadnais Heights